INTRODUCTION: Medical Malpractice Immunity Laws

 In Washington, a debate took place about the rights of patients and the privileges given to physicians, hospitals, other medical providers, and insurers.
 H.R.
-1215, named by its proponents as the “Protecting Access to Care Act of 2017,” promises to “improve patient access to health care services and provide improved medical care by reducing the excessive burden the liability system places on the health care delivery system,” while placing caps on the damages patients can recover, no matter how egregious the harm, among other harsh provisions.
-The White House's proposed budget seeks to "reform the medical liability system" and purports to save money in this way.
+1215, named by its proponents as the “Protecting Access to Care Act of 2017,” promised to “improve patient access to health care services and provide improved medical care by reducing the excessive burden the liability system places on the health care delivery system,” while placing caps on the damages patients can recover, no matter how egregious the harm, among other harsh provisions.
+The White House's proposed budget sought to "reform the medical liability system" and purported to save money in this way.

 These same promises were made in Texas 14 years ago when the state passed radical medical malpractice laws.
 These promises have not been kept, and patients, their families, and taxpayers have paid the price.
 Nearly a decade and a half in, the Texas experience reveals a trail of broken bodies and lives ended or altered forever – with insurers and the worst medical providers reaping the greatest rewards.

 In our Constitutional Republic, we live by the principle that no person is above the law.
 But so-called “tort reform” laws violate that principle, giving privileges and immunities to a preferred class of people and industries, placing them beyond the reach of citizen jurors and judges.
 When the laws do not apply equally, wrongdoers escape accountability.
 And as the sections below show, when no one is accountable, no one is safe.